Nix and NixOS

 - Also setup

-for your shell.
-This enables you to just enter (e.g.cd repo
+direnvfor your shell.
+This enables you to just enter (e.g.cd repo) a directory anddirenvwill auto-source.envrc.

 Troubleshootingβ